-In medical malpractice cases, courts often define medical negligence as a health care provider’s failure to exercise the degree of care and skill of the average health care provider who practices the provider’s specialty, taking into account the advances in the profession and resources available to the provider.
+Courts often define medical negligence as a health care provider’s failure to exercise the degree of care and skill of the average health care provider who practices the provider’s specialty, taking into account the advances in the profession and resources available to the provider.

 Let’s say a patient had a minor back injury such as a lumbar (low back) strain, and that the patient’s physician prescribed OxyContin (oxycodone).
 Let’s also say that, ten years earlier, the patient had beaten a heroin addiction and told the doctor about it.
-Considering that a lumbar strain is not usually considered a serious injury.
-The doctor in this instance might be deemed negligent, but if the patient hadn’t disclosed any previous heroin use, that might exonerate the doctor.
+Considering that a lumbar strain is not usually considered a serious injury, the doctor in this instance might be deemed negligent, but if the patient hadn’t disclosed any previous heroin use, that fact alone might exonerate the doctor.

 Pain medication addiction cases can be complex on a number of different fronts, so if you think a doctor's conduct might rise to the level of medical negligence, it may be time to discuss your situation with an experienced attorney.
 Learn how to find the right medical malpractice lawyer for you and your case.